 The Department of Veterans' Affairs (DVA) is committed to customer service so we value feedback from you.
 We would like to hear if you are happy with the service you have received.
 If you are not satisfied with the service provided by us, it is important you tell us, so that we can do something about it.

 DVA has developed a comprehensive Feedback Management Policy, and you should read this if you wish to provide feedback (complaints, compliments or suggestions for improvement) to DVA.
 It contains the definitions of complaints and compliments, the contact details on how to provide feedback as well as the service standards of complaints resolution.
 Further, the policy provides DVA's actions when it receives specific types of feedback, and the alternative options that complainants may wish to follow if they are unhappy with DVA's responses.

 NEW!
-You can now submit feedback via on online form (PDF 148 KB)
+You can now submit feedback via an online form (PDF 148 KB).

 For feedback related to the Veterans and Veterans Families Counselling Services (VVCS), please refer to the VVCS Feedback page.
 The VVCS operate a feedback reporting system independent to that of DVA.

 For general enquiries (not complaints or feedback) you can contact DVA by: